mramendi/skeleton/README.md

 - Model selection and chat runs; threads persist and full-test search for threads is available
 - System prompts configured via YAML file
 - User management with a YAML file that includes usernames, bcrypt-hashed passwords, roles (which don't do anything yet), and an optional model mask to allow a user to use only a subset of models
 - Tools work.
 You can use "function" tools where you simply provide a function with type hints and a docstring and it ghets converted to a tool schema (thanks, llmio team).
 Just drop your tools as *.py files into plugins/tools/ and restart the server.
-OpenWebUI compatible tools are likely to work if they don't use any OpenWebUI internals.
+OpenWebUI compatible tools are likely to work if they don't use any OpenWebUI internals (including event emitters).
+Tools have full access to the core plugins of Skeleton. including thread history, context, and a data store.
+- Functions work.
+A function can get calls at three points: before a message is sent to the model, during the streaming of the response to the user, and after the streaming is finished.
+You can mutate the appropriate message every time and you also have full access to the core plugins of Skeleton. including thread history, context, and a data store.
 - Temperature temporarily hardcoded
 - API still not stable
 - Front-end is fully AI-generated, not human-reviewed, and therefore suboptimal and hard to modify.
 No CORS as I am not sure of security implications.
 (The back-end IS human-reviewed)
-- No functions yet and no file uploads yet - these are the two items on the todo list before a wider announdement
+- No file uploads yet - the immediate TODO right now
 - The sole available data store is SQLite, which has a key scaling limitation: only a single writing transaction can be active at any one time.
 Skeleton's SQLite data store mitigates this limitation by serializing all writes in a single worker process and also implementing automatic retry logic with exponential backoff to handle concurrent write operations safely across multiple worker processes.
 - For any database changes, the SQLite data store can handle adding new fields but cannot handle destructive changes (such as changing a field's type or renaming a field).
 If such a change is required between versions, you may need to delete your skeleton.db file to start fresh.
 However we will aim to avoid such changes; if they happen, a very loud warning will be provided and the system will cleanly fail to start.
+- Rate limiting is implemented in-memory; while it is possible to run parallel workers with uvicorn, the rate limits will be per-worker (still some help against brute-force password attacks).
 - There is a test suite from an earlier stage of development, now out of date and significantly incomplete

 Note: the icon is taken from the Disney classic Skeleton Dance, which is, as widely reported, [now in the public domain](https://blog.archive.org/2025/01/13/public-domain-spotlight-the-skeleton-dance/).